Haleakala National Park: 12 Remarkable Things to Check Out

 Before our trip, we purchased Maui Revealed: The Ultimate Guidebook by Andrew Doughty, and it helped us plan our trip.
 The guidebook is totally worth the cost and shares all the best things to do and secret spots to explore.
 This is the best thing we bought to help plan our trip (seriously).

-The weather in January was warm enough for us to hike in shorts and a long sleeve t-shirt while we hiked the trails.
+The weather in January was warm enough for us to hike in shorts and a long-sleeved t-shirt.
 We were also glad to have a light windbreaker because it was super windy when we explored the summit area.

 If planning to hike the longer backcountry trails, plan to be self-sufficient.
 Bring all of your hiking gear, food, and snacks.
 All of the trails are well-marked.